Hotel front desk with loyalty card scanner

 The ranking

-Hyatt has the smallest portfolio of the major US programmes (about 1,300 hotels) but the strongest benefits.
+Hyatt has the smallest portfolio of the major US programmes (more than 1,500 hotels) but the strongest benefits.

 The reasons: